lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

 VGG-19.
 The idea is that within deeper models, some layers' weights might be more important to keep than others'[^trf2].

-### late resetting and learning rate warmup
+#### late resetting and learning rate warmup

   Learning rate warmup can help to find winning tickets for deeper models[^lth].
   In follow-up work, the authors have introduced a different technique to deal with deeper models: late resetting[^lth-at-scale].
-  With late resetting, winning tickets start with weights very early in the training process (one and five epochs) of the original model.
+  With late resetting, winning tickets are initialized with weights early in the training process (about one and five epochs) of the original model.
   When late resetting is used, learning rate warm-up is not necessary anymore.

-### winning tickets' initialization and structure matter
+#### winning tickets' initialization and structure matter

 LTH[^lth] compares winning tickets against random tickets.
 These random tickets share the same structure but are re-initialized at random.